chunchewen/zibbcp/README.md

 Author: Chun-Che Wen, Nathaniel Baker, Rajib Paul, Elizabeth Hill, Kelly Hunt, Hong Li, Kevin Gray, and Brian Neelon

 This repository includes the simulation for the manuscript submitted in Statistics in Medicine.
 The script is the simulation for the zero-inflated beta-binomial (ZIBB) mixed model with the group-specific changepoints.
+The ZIBB mixed model can accommodate bounded and discrete data with overdispersion, repeated measures, and zero inflation.
 The group-specific changepoint can capture the dynamic change in treatment efficacy.

-This simulation includes the data generation, MCMC algorithm (Gibbs+MH steps), figures, traceplots
+This simulation includes the data generation, MCMC algorithm (Gibbs+MH steps), figures, traceplots.

 # Files
 zibbcp.R   =  R code simulation

-zibbcp.Rda =  MCMC samples for Alpha/Beta/Rho/Kappa1/Kappa2/Random effect variance
+zibbcp.Rda =  MCMC samples for Alpha/Beta/Rho/Kappa1/Kappa2/Random-Effect Variance

 zibbcp.Rmd =  R code simulation interpretation